vigneshsweekaran/vigneshsweekaran.github.io/content/linux/tutorials/commands/commands-part1.md

 cat --> concatenate

+## Commands
+pwd    --> To check current working directory

+ls     --> To check the files and folders present in current directory in horizontal view

+ls -l  --> To check the files and folders present in current directory in vertical view

+ls -la --> To check the files, folders and also hidden files, folders present in current directory in vertical view

+ll     --> To check the files, folders and also hidden files, folders present in current directory in vertical view (Alias of ls -la)

+cd     --> To change the directory

 ## Tasks
 1. Check the current folder name

-2. Print the files and folders in current directory
+2. Check the files and folders present in current directory

-3. Print the normal files, folders and also hidden files
+3. Check the normal files, folders and also hidden files in current directory

-4. Go to `/etc/ssh` folder and check the current working directory and check the files present in the folder.
+4. Go to `/etc/ssh` folder and verify you are in `/etc/ssh` folder Check the files present in the folder.

+5. Go to `/tmp` folder and verify you are in `/tmp` folder Check whether hidden files, folders are present or not

+5. Go to `/etc` folder and verify you are in `/etc` folder Check `os-release` file is present or not
+   Print the content of `os-release` file

+## Solution